• Home

 Goa

-The party capital of India surely has some of the best traditional bar foods.
-From the humble raw mango slices seasoned with chili powder and salt, boiled eggs sprinkled with chaat masala to prawn cutlets and clam cutlets, this region's bar snack options are gobsmackingly yummy.
+The party capital of India has some of the best traditional bar foods.
+From the humble raw mango slices seasoned with chili powder and salt and boiled eggs sprinkled with chaat masala to prawn cutlets and clam cutlets, this region's bar snack options are gobsmackingly yummy.
 Plus, it also boasts of a more elaborate Portuguese-Goan snack called rissoles which are simply fried pastry dough stuffed with meat or fish.
-Other honourable mentions are chickpea salad, boiled sausages, and Goan-samosas which have fillings of either minced beef or chicken.
+Other honourable mentions are chickpea salad, boiled sausages, and Goan-samosas which have fillings of minced meat

 Odisha